-Hermione cast the spell again and Harry spent another few minutes listening to the one sided conversation.
-He didn't know how to cast it, but he did know from Charms class that most translator spells were complex and often only worked on the castor.
+Hermione cast the spell again and Harry spent another few minutes listening to the one-sided conversation.
+He didn't know how to cast it, but he did know from Charms class that most translator spells were complex and the simpler ones often only worked on the castor.

 The computer or whatever it was eventually stopped talking and a pale and worried Hermione turned back to Harry.
 "We have a major problem."